All You Need To Know About Composting & How To Make Yours

 Earthy smell:

-The microbial activity and organic acids produced during decomposition results in the content having a lovely and earthy smell.
+The microbial activity and organic acids produced during decomposition result in the content having a lovely and earthy smell.

 Biological activity: